 Should I have Botulinum Toxin?
-The decision to interrupt this folding process is a very personal one; some people are very keen to consider this type of treatment, as it can help a great deal with their self-esteem and confidence.
-For others it is a natural extension to their daily skin car regime.
-Some people may wish to consider other therapies such as facial acupuncture as an alternative.
-If you would like to discuss these treatments with us, please feel free to do so by contacting us (there is no cost or obligation to have any treatment at you first consultation).
+The decision to treat wrinkles is a very personal one; some people are very keen to consider this type of treatment as it can help a great deal with their self-esteem and confidence.
+For others it is a natural extension to their daily skin care regime.
+Some people may wish to consider other therapies such as facial acupuncture as an alternative, and indeed lots of people are quite happy to accept the changes brought with too may birthdays!
+If you would like to discuss this treatment with us, please feel free to do so by contacting us (there is no cost or obligation to have any treatment at your first consultation).
 It is important that you are fully informed before you make a decision.

 How long does it last?
 You may begin to notice some changes 2-3 days after treatment.
-However, it takes approximately 2 weeks to see the full benefits of Botulinum toxin treatment.
-The changes will last approximately 3-4 months.
+However, it takes approximately 1-2 weeks to see the full benefits of Botulinum toxin treatment.
+The changes will generally last approximately 3-4 months.

 Does it hurt?
 This treatment is very easy to have done.
 It is a group of very small injections, which sting a little at the time of injection, but they cause no pain thereafter.
-For those who are very sensitive we are happy to provider and anaesthetic cream to minimise any discomfort.
+For those who are very sensitive we are happy to provide an anaesthetic cream to minimise any discomfort.

 Are there any side effects?
 As with any medical procedure, there are some side effects that patients should be aware of before they decide on a treatment.
 Some are common others less so.